amitojdeep/amitojdeep.github.io/_pages/projects.md

 `python` `keras` `Siamese LSTM` `Manhattan LSTM` `MaLSTM` `Semantic` <br>
 * Used **Manhattan LSTM** to predict semantic similarity of two query phrases
 * **Google word2vec** was used to generate embeddings of query phrases
-* Achieved an accuracy of **80.35%** on *Quora Duplicate Questions Dataset*
+* Achieved an accuracy of **80.35%** on *Quora Question Pairs Dataset*
-* Semantic similarity between current sentence and sentences in corpus was used for predictive typing
+* Semantic similarity between current sentence and sentences in the corpus was used for predictive typing
-* It outperformed state of the art statistical techniques for Predictive Typing
+* It outperformed state of the art statistical techniques
 * Read my [blog post](https://amitojdeep.github.io/amitoj-blogs/2017/12/31/semantic-similarity.html) for design, implementation and results of the Semantic Similarity Analyzer.
 * [[_Source code_]](https://github.com/amitojdeep/predictive-typing) [[_Report_]](https://github.com/amitojdeep/predictive-typing/raw/master/report.pdf)